 Pigment is added in a finely powdered state.

 In White color paints: White Lead, Titanium White, Lithophone are used as a pigment.

 In Red Color: Red Lead, Venetian Red, Chrome Red, Natural Red Oxides of Iron are used as a pigment.

 In Yellow Color: Chrome Yellow, Zinc Chromate, Yellow Ochres are used as a pigment.

 In Brown Color: Oxides of Iron is used as a pigment.

 In Blue Color: Pursian Blue, Paris Blue, Ultramarine, Cobalt Blue are used as a pigment.

-They are also called Paint thinner, which reduce the viscosity of the paints to a great extent.
+They are also called Paint thinner, which reduces the viscosity of the paints to a great extent.

-Petroleum, spirits, turpentine and coal tar hydrocarbons are some of commonly used solvents or paint thinner.
+Petroleum, spirits, turpentine and coal tar hydrocarbons are some of the commonly used solvents or paint thinner.